top of page

 With many years of experience working with couples, I approach this work with both structure and flexibility.
 Sessions focus on slowing down recurring dynamics, clarifying misunderstandings, and creating conditions where each partner feels heard without escalation or withdrawal.

 My work with couples draws from Imago Couples Therapy, a structured and compassionate framework that helps partners explore how early relational experiences influence present-day patterns of connection and conflict.
 Rather than focusing solely on resolving arguments, we attend to the deeper emotional currents beneath them.
+The aim is not simply to eliminate conflict, but to cultivate greater understanding, emotional safety, and mutual responsiveness.

 If relevant, in our work together, we explore sexual concerns from multiple perspectives.
 Intimacy is complex and deeply personal, and difficulties can emerge for many different reasons — relational, emotional, medical, cultural, or developmental.
 There is no single path we must follow; instead, we work collaboratively to understand what is shaping your experience.
+A significant part of my approach draws from Narrative Relational Sex Therapy (NRST), which helps individuals and couples examine the personal and cultural stories that influence desire, shame, expectation, and connection.
+Bringing these narratives into awareness often clarifies patterns that previously felt confusing or stuck.
+At the same time, we also attend to practical and physiological factors when relevant, recognizing that sexual well-being involves both relational and embodied dimensions.
+The aim is not to impose a framework, but to create space for honest exploration, understanding, and greater ease in your intimate life.

 Supervision: